kbarajas5432/cse15l-lab-reports/Lab4.md

 # Lab Report 4
-FOr this report, I will reproduce steps 4-9 of the week 7 lab, which in this case will be numbered 1-6.
+For this report, I will reproduce steps 4-9 of the week 7 lab, which in this case will be numbered 1-6.

 1. Logging in to ieng6:
 ![Image](Wholelog.png)